 Things keep going well, so Sam keeps hiring more workers - and can handle the growth for a while because of offloading the Financials to Fred.
 However, Sam eventually gets overloaded trying to manage both the Clients and the Team.
-Luckily, his original hire, Josie, has got so good, and learned all Sam's tricks so well, that Sam can promote her to Team Leader with little risk of losing quality.
-We see this new structure in Figure 4.
+Luckily, his original hire, Josie, has got so good, and learned all Sam's tricks so well, that Sam makes her the Team's Product Owner.
+This requires another one of the Team Members to become the Scrum Master.
+We see this new structure in Figure 4, on the next page.

 This allows Sam to focus only on Clients - which Sam really likes to do.
 Of course, Sam is still mentoring Josie, but most of the conversations he used to have with the other Team Members are now done by Josie.
-Josie now takes care of the development work, coaching, and training, and Sam just checks in with her for 15 minutes a day to make sure everybody's on the same page about what should be done, and how to do it.
+Josie takes care of Team, and Sam just checks in with her for 15 minutes a day to make sure they are on the same page about what should be done, and how to do it.

-Figure 4: Sam has promoted Josie to DevTeam Leader
+Figure 4: Sam has made Josie the Team's Product Owner

 Business is still booming!
-So Sam hires even more people to be on the DevTeam.
-As this continues, Josie is eventually overwhelmed with workers, and the DevTeam needs to be split into two DevTeams.
-Josie's been training them, so she identifies two people, George and Paul, to become new DevTeam Leaders, and Josie becomes the Development Lead.
-Josie sets up a Dev Mgmt Team with George and Paul, and she works with them for an hour or so a day to make sure everybody is on the same page about what's being done, and how.
+So, Sam hires even more people to be on the Team.
+As this continues, Josie is eventually overwhelmed with workers, and the Team needs to be split in two - there will now be two Scrum Teams.
+Josie's been training them, so she identifies two people, George and Paul, to become the Teams' Product Owners, and the three of them pick the new Scrum Masters.
+Josie becomes the Development Lead, and sets up a Dev Mgmt Team with George and Paul.
+She works with them for an hour or so a day to make sure everybody is on the same page about what's being done, and how.